 The Education Abroad Leadership Award was established in 1999 with the support and approval of the then-SECUSSA national team to complement the Lily von Klemperer Award and recognize members whose records of distinguished service to the education abroad profession exceed 15 years.
 Although two awards were made under special circumstances during that year, the award is now made to one education abroad professional each year at the NAFSA annual conference.

-Past recipients of the Education Abroad Leadership Award (and their professional affiliations at the time of the award) are:
+Listed below are the past recipients of the Education Abroad Leadership Award with their professional affiliations at the time of the award presentation.

-- 2015 Dr. Christopher Bigsby, East Anglia University
+- 2015 Christopher Bigsby, PhD, East Anglia University

 - 2014 Kim Kreutzer, University of Colorado Boulder

 - 2013 Margaret Riley, Duke University

 - 2011 Carol Fairweather, retired, formerly of the University of Denver